How to Break in a Baseball Glove (The Right Way)

 There is no safe way to break in a baseball glove overnight without also damaging the leather.

-In theory, subjecting a glove to very high heat (such as an oven) or very high pressure (running over it with a car) could soften it that quickly.
-But those methods will leave you with a dry, deformed mitt that performs poorly and lacks durability.
+In theory, extreme heat (like an oven) or high pressure (like a car running over it) could soften a glove that fast But those methods will leave you with a dry, deformed mitt that performs poorly and lacks durability.
 If you need a game-ready glove tomorrow, you’re better off buying a used one that’s been broken in properly.

 Can you use shaving cream to break in a baseball glove?

-Shaving cream is a poor glove conditioner because it contains chemicals and substances that dry the leather out over time, including triethanolamine (an alcohol), isobutane (a gas product used in industrial manufacturing), sodium lauryl sulfate (a detergent), and propane.
+Shaving cream is a poor glove conditioner, it contains chemicals and substances that dry the leather out over time.
+These include triethanolamine (an alcohol), isobutane (a gas product used in industrial manufacturing), sodium lauryl sulfate (a detergent), and propane.

 How to Break in a Baseball Glove Properly – Conclusion

-As you go to work on your new baseball glove, just remember that it will take time to break it in.
+As you go to work on your new baseball glove, remember it will take time to break it in.

 People love to offer different ways to speed up the process, but those methods can often do more harm than good.
 The best way to break in a glove is by catching balls with it.
 Every other method comes with risks and downsides, and should be avoided if possible.